Schema.org implementation of CDIF metadata#

 The metadata about the resource has properties about the resource like title, description, responsible parties, spatial or temporal extent (as outlined in the Metadata Content Requirements section).

-In a harvesting/federated catalog system some metadata about the metadata is important to keep track of where metadata came from, what format/profile it uses (harvesters need this to process), and update dates see Metadata Content Requirements.
-Unambiguous expression of this information requires makeing statements about a metadata record distinct from the thing in the world that the metadata describes (See Github issues 1,2 ).
+In a harvesting/federated catalog system some metadata about the metadata is useful to keep track of where metadata came from, what format/profile it uses (harvesters need this to process), and update dates see Metadata Content Requirements.
+Unambiguous expression of this information requires making statements about a metadata record distinct from the thing in the world that the metadata describes.
 In an RDF framework, this requires a distinct identifier for the metadata record object that will serve as the subject for these triples.

 Schema.org includes several properties that can be used to embed information about the metadata record in the resource metadata: sdDatePublished, sdLicense, sdPublisher, but lacks a way to provide an identifier for the metadata record distinct from the resource it describes, to specify other agents responsible for the metadata except the publisher, or to assert specification or profile conformance for the metadata record itself.

-In the RDF serialization, Schema.org metadata records are JSON-LD node objects, and include an “@id” keyword with a value that identifies the node.
+In the RDF serialization, Schema.org metadata records are JSON-LD node objects, and include an “@id” keyword with a value that identifies the node, analogous to a primary key in a relational database.
 This identifier can be interpreted to represent a thing in the world that the metadata record (the ‘node’) is about, or to represent the metadata record (a JSON object) itself.
-Here is a short example record (other ‘@’ properties are explained below):

-Use the schema.org identifier property to identify a thing in the world that is the subject of the JSON-LD node.
+To avoid this ambiguity, CDIF adopts the convention that the schema.org identifier property is used to identify a thing in the world that is the subject of the JSON-LD node.
 The identified thing might be physical, imaginary, abstract, or a digital object.
-The JSON-LD @id property identifies a node in a graph, and can be interpreted in different ways; as a URI it is expected to dereference to produce the same JSON-LD object in which it is defined.
+The JSON-LD @id property identifies a node in a graph, which is an abstract object.
+As a URI the @id URI is expected to dereference to produce a JSON-LD object containing the properties that are attached to the graph node.
 Given this convention, when the metadata record is processed, the processor should use the schema:identifier as subject of triples about the subject of the metadata record to avoid ambiguity.
 In addition, this convention would suggest that if a schema:identifier property is present, the @id property should be interpreted to identify the JSON object that is the representation of the node in the knowledge graph.

 { "@context": [